chataignault/ficc-pricer/market-gateway/README.md

 # Market Gateway

-Go client for the FX Pricing Service - orchestrates pricing requests and manages market data for the Haskell FX pricer.
+Client for the FICC pricer - orchestrates pricing requests and manages market data.

 ## Overview

 The Market Gateway is a Go application that acts as the orchestrator between market data sources and the Haskell pricing service.
 It communicates via gRPC/Protocol Buffers to:

-- Send price requests for FX contracts (spots, forwards, options)
+- Send price requests for FX contracts (spots, forwards, options), Requests-for-Quotes,
 - Push market data updates (spot rates, discount curves, volatility surfaces)
 - Manage market data snapshots
 - Process price responses